 The PADI Rescue Diver course is divided into three sections: 2 days pool and classroom for your Knowledge and Skill development followed by a 2 day 1 night or 3 day 2 night trip on board Ocean Quest for your Practical application.

-Pro Dives PADI Rescue Diver course takes 4 days and is conducted in conjunction with a 3 day 2 night dive trip aboard Scubapro.
-The course consists of 1 day of pool and classroom training followed by a 3 day 2 night liveaboard trip where you will get up to 10 dives on a variety of spectacular outer reef locations.
+Pro Dives PADI Rescue Diver course takes 4 days.
+The course consists of 1 day of pool and classroom training followed by a 3 day 2 night liveaboard trip on Scubapro where you will get up to 10 dives on a variety of spectacular outer reef locations.
 These dives consist of a combination of training and recreational dives.More Info

 Up to this point your diver training has focused on preventing problems and handling problems you might experience yourself.

 The next stage is broadening your perspective and considering the needs of other divers – that’s what the PADI Rescue Diver course is all about.
 As a PADI Rescue Diver you’ll learn to prevent and manage problems, sharpen your observation skills and help others avoid problems.